 What type of wok should you buy?

 A good carbon wok is an indispensable part of the amateur and professional cooks’ arsenal alike.
 Not only is it inexpensive, it also conducts heat evenly and requires less oil for deep frying.
 Another notable alternative is copper pans as they share the benefits of a carbon steel wok.
+If you’re looking for a cookware with a perpendicular edge, you might be looking for a carbon steel pan instead.

 If you are cooking with an electric cooker, your best option is to use a flat-bottom wok as it allows better heat distribution with a larger contacting surface.